CCOMJHC/halo_radar/simrad_halo_radar/README.md

-# ROS Driver for the Halo series of marine radars
+# ROS Driver for the Simrad Halo series of marine radars

 This driver interfaces with Simrad HALO radar via multicast UDP communication.

 ## Installation

-Clone this repo into your workspace and make sure you have the following dependant packages:
+Clone this repo into your workspace.

-* marine_sensor_msgs (pending rosdistro inclusion): https://github.com/apl-ocean-engineering/marine_msgs
-* marine_radar_control_messages: https://github.com/CCOMJHC/marine_radar_control_msgs
+Use rosdep to resolve dependencies not included in this repository.

 Build your workspace.